By what measure do we define Happiness?

 These impoverished people.

 And what is the measure of success?
 Is it the size of one's bank account?
-Is it the value of our net worth?
+The value of our net worth?
 Is it the title on our business cards?
 Is it the esteem with which they are regarded by others?
 Or is it the way they regard themselves?
-Is it all of these or none?
+Is it all of the above or none of the above?
 My view of this has changed as I have aged.

 I am perfectly imperfect and I don't disregard the supposition of others.